• Level 2

 What topics are covered in cerebral palsy awareness training?

 The course covers topics such as the different types and causes of cerebral palsy, how it affects the brain, communication challenges, how to care for individuals with cerebral palsy, and understanding the impact of the condition on daily living.
-We are Skills for Care and CPD Endorsed.

 How long does a typical cerebral palsy awareness course last?